kirkness/chatta/README.md

 I wanted a simple chat widget to allow me to build into my own system and integrate with Slack, and this is the result.
 It has zero dependencies, no extra css files; just a single file and api, written in pure JavaScript.

+*Note:* This is still a work in progress - hardly tested and only in Chrome, so feel free to contibute!

 ## The Widget

 ![Website Chat Widget (Chatta)](https://github.com/kirkness/chatta/blob/master/example.gif)